-While the coverage of insurance penetration is very low in other comparison to financial services in Nepal, there have been some sign of significant growth in recent years.
+While the coverage of insurance penetration is very low in comparison to other financial services in Nepal, there have been some sign of significant growth in recent years.
 Number of policies issued have risen steadily over the years and reached 3.9 million (1.94 million non-life and 1.96 million life) in the review period.